My NA6 Miata!

 Started toying with the idea of changing wheels.

+how bad my situation was.
 I now know I a fuckin wheel whore!

 Photo-chops: